This page provides a step-by-step guide to arranging and funding support.

 - conducted after your 16th birthday;

-- conducted within three years (for undergraduates) or five years (for graduates) of the start date of your course at the University;
+- conducted within five years (for undergraduate students) or eight years (for graduate students) of the start date of your course at the University;

 - conducted on an individual basis; and